Meet Sarah and Emmett,

 After Emmett was born, I knew I wanted to share our story and help others who were going through the emotions of having a prenatal diagnosis.
 We knew all the things Emmett would be capable of because of Isaac, and we had so much hope because of him.
 There are so many other families who do not know anyone or anything about Down Syndrome and are usually only told about the negative parts.
 When Emmett was only six months old, we decided to move forward in launching a Nonprofit called Love that Surpasses to give other families this same hope we had.

 The story behind our Nonprofit name originates from Ephesians 3:17-19, which states just how abundant God’s love is for all of us.
-People who have special needs are often viewed and described as less, broken, and defective by worldly standards.
+Individuals with disabilities are often viewed and described as less, broken, and defective by worldly standards.
 We spread awareness about how we can fully rest in knowing how valued, loved, and worthy we all are in His love that surpasses knowledge.”

 Founder & President of